sarahgao94/google-homepage/README.md

-This project is my first project.
+This is google homepage with dark-mode available.